Sugar-Free Tamagoyaki (Japanese Rolled Omelet)

 Notes

-• Substitute: You can substitute soy milk with your favorite milk, such as oat milk or almond milk.
+• Substitute: You can replace soy milk with any of your choice, such as oat or almond milk.

 Nutrition